mukundzha/avouch/README.md

   or committed files
 - **No exit code signaling** — the tool always exits 0, even when issues are found
-- **No configuration** — thresholds are hardcoded; no config file, environment variables, or CLI flags
 - **Plain text output only** — no JSON, SARIF, or other machine-readable formats
 - **No rule plugin system** — adding a new rule means editing `cli.py`